Tinjan

 Tinjan is located is 50 km north of Pula and 10 km southwest of Pazin, in the Draga valley.
 The Coat of Arms of Tinjan is azure on a base vert a tower argent behind walls of the same.
 This is based on the historical pattern.

+Demographics

+According to the 2021 census, its population was 1,729 with 433 living in the village of Tinjan itself.

+The municipality consists of the following settlements: